 In Summation:

 Loneliness is a complex emotional state with deep evolutionary roots and neurological underpinnings.
-While it’s prevalent in our modern world, understanding its origins and mechanisms can help us develop effective strategies to combat feelings of isolation.
+While prevalent in our modern world, understanding its origins and mechanisms can help us develop effective strategies to combat feelings of isolation.
 By maintaining our standards and focusing on building meaningful connections, we can address loneliness without compromising our well-being.

 Remember, feeling lonely doesn’t mean you’re alone in your experience.
 Millions of people worldwide struggle with similar feelings.
 By taking proactive steps to manage loneliness and foster genuine connections, you can build a more fulfilling social life while staying true to yourself.